greencardigan/TC4-shield/Bourbon/aBourbon/trunk/src/aBourbon/README.txt

  channel 0 rate of rise
  channel 1 temperature
  channel 1 rate of rise
- 0 (dummy value used as a placeholder)

 This program outputs a series of records on the serial port:

   timestamp, ambient, temp. channel 0, rise rate channel 0, temp.
-1, rise 1, 0
+1, rise 1

 This is the arduino half of the application, and can be used standalone when connected to a 16 x 2 LCD.